influencer marketing · dallas

 - What is the creator payment timeline: 30, 60, or 90 days?

-- What does reporting look like at week four, not week twelve?
+- What does reporting look like by week four?

-Agencies that share rate ranges and a named roster upfront close faster.
+Agencies that share rate ranges and a named roster upfront tend to close faster.

-The ones that lead with old case studies and dodge rate specifics are the ones to drop, the way we pick Dallas creators.
+The ones that lead with old case studies and dodge rate specifics are the ones to drop.

-Compare any pitch against our 2026 YouTube CPM rates breakdown.
+Compare any pitch against our 2026 YouTube CPM rates breakdown, or start with the hub of every city agency we cover.

 Frequently Asked Questions